-Just because it’s the last tip on our list doesn’t mean workouts aren’t important for losing belly fat.
+Just because it’s the last tip on our list doesn’t mean workouts aren’t important for losing muffin top.
 But remember, they can’t make up for poor nutritional habits.

 If you don’t have a workout plan – get one!
-Why not start with a 12-week bodyweight training plan you can do at home?
+Why not start with the Fit & Strong in 3 Weeks plan on the adidas Training app?

 If you do have a workout plan, it’s time to evaluate its effectiveness:

 - Is your training plan focused on “ab workouts for love handles”?
 Doing targeted ab work shouldn’t be your top priority.
 Focus on full-body workouts and add extra ab work only if time allows.